nolialsea/botcoin/README.md

 - register LOGIN PASSWORD
 - connect LOGIN PASSWORD
-- create pickaxe INVESTMENT NAME (where INVESTMENT is a positive floating number)
+- create pickaxe INVESTMENT NAME (where INVESTMENT is a positive floating number) You can only have one pickaxe, and creating a new one delete the actual one.